mrkaleArduinoLib/gbj_bh1750/README.md

 <a id="setMode"></a>
 ## setMode()
 #### Description
 The method sets the measurement mode of the sensor.
-It should be one of defined by [Constants](#constants).
+It should be one of defined [measuring modes](#modes).

 #### Syntax
     uint8_t setMode(uint8_t mode);